sophielansweeper/embedded-workflow-builder-docs/docs/connectors/typeform.md

 ### Personal Token

 Personal Token for Typeform

+To Generate a Personal Access Token:

+1. Log in to your account at [Typeform](https://www.typeform.com/).
+2. In the upper-left corner, in the drop-down menu next to your username, click **Account**.
+3. In the left menu, click **Personal tokens** or [here](https://admin.typeform.com/user/tokens).
+4. Click **Generate a new token**.
+5. In the _Token name_ field, type a name for the token to help you identify it.
+6. Choose needed scopes (API actions this token can perform - or permissions it has).
+See [here](https://www.typeform.com/developers/get-started/scopes/) for more details on scopes.
+7. Click **Generate token**.
+8. Enter the token value into the Personal Token field of the connection in your integration.

 | Input          | Comments                    | Default |
 | -------------- | --------------------------- | ------- |